jurquiza/Practical_systems_biology_plants/README.md

-# Welcome to Practical systems biology plant sciences
+# Welcome to practical systems biology for plant sciences

-This repository contains material for getting a first grasp on the delicate art of theoretical biology
+This repository contains material for getting a first grasp on the delicate art of theoretical biology.
+The course is based around examples from plant biology.
+This include phytochrome dynamics and circadian rhythms.
+This come from my work in two leading labs in the respective area.
+The now extinguished Millar lab and the currently active Halliday lab, both from the University of Edinburgh.

 Mayor topics
 =============